Resources for Northwestern University School of Professional Studies Instructors

 Canvas support for general questions relating to getting started, how to use Canvas features, and basic troubleshooting assistance is provided 24/7/365 for the Northwestern community.
 Learn more about Canvas Support.

-Instructors teaching online for the first time complete a required online training course titled "Facilitating an SPS Course" that is offered through the Office of Distance Education.
-Current distance learning instructors may several resources via the Distance Learning Website.
+Instructors teaching online for the first time complete a required online training course that is offered through the Office of Distance Education.
+Current distance learning instructors may utilize several resources via the Distance Learning Website.
 Contact email@example.com with any additional questions or concerns.

 Room assignments for on-campus courses are available at least one week prior to the start of the quarter.